 It’s been 24 days since my last post, but I thought it’s only been, like, two weeks.
 So maybe we’ll go with that?
-Let’s talk about fhoughts/update you on My Carona.
+Let’s talk about My Carona.

-It’s a combo!
-My fhoughts flutter around COVID so might as well pair up the Corona update and a Friday Fhoughts post.
-Many fhoughts have come and go in the past more than three weeks.
+Many thoughts have come and go in the past more than three weeks.
 Many involved the ordering of things, the putting away of things ordered, the thinking ahead to meat and chicken shortages and ordering those weeks ago, and finding places that deliver fruit (Edible Arrangements — just fruit, not a fruity “floral” arrangement).
 See, what happened was I decided a month ago that I wasn’t going to the grocery store the third week of April as previously planned — not enough curve-flattening for me at that point.
 (You may remember I’m in close contact with a person in the high-risk groups, hence all the ordering and deliveries and infrequent store trips.)
 Last week, I finally got a grocery store delivery time slot after weeks of trying so that helped.

 The fruit delivery included veggies, too.
 I skinned, sliced, and BLANCHED the carrots before freezing them for future use.
 Look at me, blanchin’ things!
 The meal deliveries from Martha & Marley Spoon unleashed my inner chef and now I google how to do things like blanch!
 I’ve eaten better in the past two months than in years, so on that front, thanks, Carona.
 Also, I put the bulb of my last scallion in water and am growing a whole new one!
 Why didn’t anyone tell me?
 I tell ya, it’s pistachios all over again.